AngleProtocol/angle-docs/merkl/incentivizor-guide.md

 ---
-description: Guide for people using Merkl to incentivize pools
+description: Guide for people using Merkl to incentivize Liquidity Providers
 ---

-# 💰 Distribute incentives with Merkl
+# 💰 Create an incentivization campaign with Merkl

-DAOs or individuals looking to incentivize a pool can use Merkl to customize their distribution and get better liquidity.
+DAOs or individuals looking to incentivize Liquidity Providers can use Merkl to create custom and efficient campaigns and get better liquidity.

-Incentives distribution can be setup on [this app](https://merkl.angle.money) or directly from the [`DistributionCreator` contract](helpers.md) on the chain of your choice [with a script](#with-a-custom-script) or [from a Gnosis Safe multisig](#from-a-multisig-or-a-gnosis-safe).
+Incentivization Campaigns can be setup on [this app](https://merkl.angle.money) or directly from the [`DistributionCreator` contract](./supported-chains-amms.md) on the chain of your choice [with a script](#with-a-custom-script) or [from a Gnosis Safe multisig](#from-a-multisig-or-a-gnosis-safe).

 Regardless of the method you are using, before depositing any incentives, make sure that:

-- You have read the disclaimer for incentivizors.
-The `DistributionCreator` contract will require you to sign this disclaimer and post your signature onchain.
+- You have read and agreed to the T&Cs.
+The `DistributionCreator` contract will require you to sign this T&Cs and post your signature onchain.
 This is a one time requirement that you'll only need to do once when creating your first distribution.
 - The token you want to distribute has been whitelisted and the amount per hour of tokens you want to distribute is greater than the minimum amount allowed in the contract (more on this below)
 - The AMM you're looking to send incentives to is supported on the chain you want to use